bxparks/AceSegment/README.md

 keeps track of a set of dirty bits.
 The buffer is sent to the TM1637 controller upon the execution of the `Tm1637Module::flush()` or `Tm1637Module::flushIncremental()` method.

+If the 20 nF capacitors on the DIO and CLK lines are removed with a soldering iron, I have verified that these TM1637 LED modules will work with a `BIT_DELAY` as low 1 microseconds (sometimes even a 0 microsecond delay will work).
+The transmission time for `flush()` becomes proportionally faster (e.g. for a 5 microsecond delay, almost 20X faster).

 <a name="Tm1637Module6"></a>
 #### TM1637 Module With 6 Digits